Apple: Breeding

 Apples have been acclimatized in Ecuador at very high altitudes, where they can often, with the needed factors, provide crops twice per year because of constant temperate conditions year-round.

 Pollination

 Apples are self-incompatible; they must cross-pollinate to develop fruit.
 During the flowering each season, apple growers often utilize pollinators to carry pollen.
 Honey bees are most commonly used.
 Orchard mason bees are also used as supplemental pollinators in commercial orchards.
 Bumblebee queens are sometimes present in orchards, but not usually in sufficient number to be significant pollinators.

+Cultivars are sometimes classified by the day of peak bloom in the average 30-day blossom period, with pollinizers selected from cultivars within a 6-day overlap period.
 There are four to seven pollination groups in apples, depending on climate: